exxcellent/wings2/demo/README.txt

 This directory contains several simple demos on how to use wingS:

  - wingset:  A demo similar to SwingSet demonstrating the wingS components and capibilities.
  - desktop:  Another eye-candy demo which simulates a desktop with inner windows that can be opened/closed/minimized maximized.
  - jsp:      Conceptual demo to demonstrate integration of wingS into JSP technology.
  - dwr:      Conceptual demo to show the frame of DWR integration.
              Note that this demo has been already integrated into the wingset demo, too.
+ - frameset: An experimental frameset support demo.

 To build & deploy these demos you'll need a properly configured JDK and Apache ant environment.